statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ## Collections

-While we're keeping the collections stored in the filesystem, there is one thing we need to tweak, so we'll make a custom collection repository too.
+While we're keeping the collections themselves (not the entries) stored in the filesystem, we need to tell it how to route urls to the database.
+Time to make custom collection repository to define that.

 When a collection is updated, specifically it's `route`, all of it's entries will need to have their `uri`s updated.